How Can I Get A Divorce If My Spouse Won’t Cooperate?

 couple fighting about alimony

 Sometimes when people file for divorce, their spouse decides that they are not going to be cooperative and go along with the process.
 Whether they do not want to get divorced themselves or they simply wish to gum up the works, having a spouse who won’t cooperate during a divorce can be a pain.
 It is not an insurmountable issue though.
 The state of Illinois understands that you should not be stuck in a marriage forever because one person will not act like an adult.
-A Morton divorce lawyer from our firm can help you start the divorce process and figure out what to do next, whether your spouse cooperates or not.
+A Peoria divorce lawyer from our firm can help you start the divorce process and figure out what to do next, whether your spouse cooperates or not.

 What Happens When You Send Your Spouse Divorce Papers?